Workcamp

-A workcamp is international volunteering, where groups of volunteers from different countries work and live together as a team on a short-term basis and for a not-for-profit cause, usually for one to three weeks.
+A workcamp in international volunteering, is an arrangement where groups of volunteers from different countries work and live together as a team on a short-term basis and for a not-for-profit cause, usually for one to three weeks.
 Workcamps are considered one of the most important types of international volunteering programs.
 They were first introduced in 1920 as a way of bringing people together for increased international understanding and peace reconciliation efforts.

 Concept

 Workcamp volunteering commonly involves teams of 10–16 young people from multiple countries that live and work together while completing some form of work project.
-Usually younger people from the ages of 18 on are the main participant group, but some organizations also havecamps for teenagers from the age of 15 or specifically for older people.
+Usually younger people from the ages of 18 on are the main participant group, but some organizations also have camps for teenagers from the age of 15 or specifically for older people.
 Workcamps typically do not require any special skills or qualifications for volunteers to participate.

 International volunteers are supposed to support local communities with their work.
 There are different types of work depending on the task to carry on, e.g. archaeology, restoration of monuments, environmental protection, community work.
-While the work itself is an important part of the concept, they also usually to strengthen intercultural understanding, democractic awareness, to increase independence and self-reliance of participants and to increase their understanding of history and politics, with most organisations offering workcamps focusing on the aspect of intercultural understanding.
+While the work itself is an important part of the concept, they also usually to strengthen intercultural understanding, democratic awareness, to increase independence and self-reliance of participants and to increase their understanding of history and politics, with most organisations offering workcamps focusing on the aspect of intercultural understanding.
 Workcamps are supposed to reduce conflicts and prejudice between people from different national and social backgrounds.

 Prices oscillate depending on sending organisation, hosting country, modality and length of the stay.
 Participants usually must pay for their travel tickets, whereas the hosting organisation would pay for accommodation and meals.